 - Please observe sensible social distancing.

 - Please wear face masks while using the hides.

 - NHSN Members and visitor pass holders only.
-Visitor passes can only be purchased online.
+Visitor passes can be purchased online or at the gate.

 - Hides and the eco-loo are unlocked during opening hours.